derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 Listing the words alphabetically works, but it is more useful to group them.
 Below are the groupings in addition to a concise description of how they help us code:

-Custom Keyword Declaration Helpers
+Custom Keyword Helpers
-- `var` - helper for declaring a custom reusable value
+- `var` - helper for declaring a reusable value by a custom name
-- `function` - helper for declaring a custom reusable function
+- `function` - helper for declaring a reusable function by a custom name

-Instance Keyword Helper
+Instance Helper
-- `new` - helper for creating a specific Object instance
+- `new` - helper for creating unique function instances

 Code Flow Keywords
 - `if` - helper for guiding the engine to read certain code